-In this article, we are going to explain why your neutered cat is still spraying urine and is there something more you can do about it.
+In this article, you will learn why your neutered cat is still spraying urine and is there something more you can do about it.

 So, here is the short answer to why your neutered cat may still be spraying:

-- Because your cat is stressed out.
+- your cat is stressed out.

 Remember, the cause for your neutered cat still spraying urine may be any of the above, and, very likely, a combination of several of those.

 What to do if your neutered cat keeps spraying urine?

 So, you know why your cat might be spraying urine, despite the fact he has been neutered.
 Now what?

 - Do not regret neutering.
 It’s not like it was in vain if it did not have the result expected.
 It had the effect, just that it was not enough to stop the spraying, and even if you implement everything described below, you would not be able to achieve anything without neutering your cat.
 So, neutering is a must if you want to stop your cat from spraying urine.